-svd computes the singular value decomposition of a matrix X, defined as where Σ is diagonal, and U and V are unitary arrays (orthonormal if real valued).
-SVDs are closely related to eigenvalue decompositions when X is a real, positive definite matrix.
-The returned value is a tuple containing (U,s,V) where $\Sigma = \text{diag}(s)$.
+svd computes the singular value decomposition of an 2-dimensional arrayX, defined as where Σ is diagonal, and U and V are unitary arrays (orthonormal if real valued).
+SVDs are closely related to eigenvalue decompositions when X is a real, positive definite array.
+The returned value is a tuple containing (U, s, V) where $\Sigma = \operatorname{diag}(s)$.